j-parreira/jparreira/README.md

 - 👋 Hi, I’m @JPSParreira.
 - 👀 I’m interested in Software Development and Data Science.
-- 🌱 I’m currently enrolled in a bachelor's degree in Computer Science, and plan to follow up with a master's in Data Science.
+- 🌱 I’m currently enrolled in a bachelor's degree in Computer Science, and plan to follow up with a master's in either Software Engineering or Data Science.
 - 💞️ I’m willing to collaborate on open source projects.
 - 📫 joao_parreira@mail.telepac.pt